 An access grant definition is an XML structure that specifies a user's access rights to different parts of the data defined by an OLAP schema.
 The access grant definition specifies access rights based on roles.
 Users with a given role have the access rights granted to that role.
-An access grant definition can also refer to a profile attribute table that control access through properties defined for specific users.
+An access grant definition can also refer to attributes that control access through properties defined for specific users, organizations, and server instances.
 This allows you to use variable substitution to create simple, flexible access grants.